The Summer 2020 Heddleson internship program has been canceled due to the COVID-19 pandemic.

-The Heddleson Summer Internship Program is designed to support student experiences that:
+The Heddleson Spring and Summer Internships Program is designed to support student experiences that:

 - Prepare individuals for a career in Extension or community outreach.

 - Help individuals learn and gain hands-on experience with Extension educational programming and delivery.

 - Exploring employment with ISU Human Sciences Extension and Outreach

 - Has community-focused, demonstrated, successful experience in community service learning projects (either through coursework or volunteer experience)

 - Enjoys working with people and building teams and partnerships